 The foundation of a career framework, the job architecture, defines the internal organisation of jobs (that is, roles, career streams, job families, and subfamilies and titling) and supports job evolution over time.
 Job architectures often serve as the scaffolding for salary structures.

 Role profiles define the company-wide responsibilities and capabilities that drive performance management and career development.
 They capture what the work is and how it gets done, clearly showing employees what’s required at the next level and helping employers assess their talent needs.

 Trends pointing toward career frameworks

-of executives are planning an organizational redesign over the next two years.
+of executives are planning an organisational redesign over the next two years.

-of organizations plan to restructure around talent populations rather than technical disciplines.
+of organisations plan to restructure around talent populations rather than technical disciplines.

 of C-suite executives say the pandemic showed that knowing what skills they have in the workplace improves their agility.